-Don came from a very broken family, a rough childhood and left to learning on the streets of Los Angeles.
+Don came from a very broken family, a rough childhood and left to learn on the streets of Los Angeles.
 At 16 he left home.
 At 17 joined the Marine Corp where he, to this day credits his salvation and discipline.
-After a brief stint in banking he began his auto career in 1979.
-He has held several auto retail positions; salesman, F&I, sales manager, GSM and GM.
+After a brief stint in banking, he began his auto career in 1979.
+He has held several auto retail positions; salesman, F&I, sales manager, GSM, and GM.
 The long and short is, Don not only knows the business, he has lived the business.
-His passion and empathy for dealers coupled with his personal work experience provides Don with a 360 degree of vision.
+His passion and empathy for dealers coupled with his personal work experience provide Don with a 360 degree of vision.
 Thus, he sees this industry with total clarity.

 In writing this article, Don and I are striving to address many of the questions we are hearing from Dealer/Principals across Virginia as well as the country and deliver what we appraise as helpful guidance on many of those issues.

 This I have learned – All Dealer Associations are not created equal and the reason Virginia’s is so strong, influential and well respected is that, as Don likes to say – “We are the point of the spear”.
 Don is a very wise Dealer Association CEO and possesses an uncanny talent for fighting for his dealers in our State of Virginia.
 Having become friends with Don, I can tell everyone that I would feel extremely comfortable having a warrior like Don representing my Dealership’s interests.
 He is valiant in his service towards everything he does.

 So Don, How would you summarize the industry right now?

 This is a very exciting and challenging time to be in the automobile industry.
 What makes it so exciting is the new technology being developed.
 Consumers want and deserve it and we are happy to deliver it.